What is Kids on the Move?

 We especially need volunteers for KOTM’s Respite Care program, which is an opportunity for volunteers to spend time with children with special needs!

-Step 1: Complete Y-Serve's sign-up survey
+Step 1: Complete Y-Serve's sign-up survey so we have your contact information.

 Step 2: Visit the Kids On The Move Volunteer Portal to create a user account and sign up for any opportunity labeled "Respite."
 You will find this link at the end of Y-Serve's survey in step 1.